 Normal Function

-In the retina, the CRB1 protein appears to be critical for the normal development of light-sensing cells called photoreceptors.
-Studies suggest that this protein is part of a group (complex) of proteins that help determine the structure and orientation of photoreceptors.
+In the retina, the CRB1 protein is critical for the normal development of light-sensing cells called photoreceptors.
+Studies suggest that this protein is part of a group (complex) of proteins that help determine the arrangement of photoreceptors within the retina and the position of various components within photoreceptors (cell polarity).
 The CRB1 protein may also be involved in forming connections between different types of cells in the retina.

 Health Conditions Related to Genetic Changes